m-c-tech/ESP32-LED-driver-hardware/README.md

 PCB design has been done in KICAD 6.0
 Mechanical enclosure design done in Autodesk Fusion 360
+The enclosure needs a heated nut-sert to be put in the lid, this is sized for M3 hardware.

 The power input can take 5V to 12V up to 5A.